Republic of Taiwan

 The "Republic of Taiwan" (ROT, 台灣共和國 (Táiwān Gònghégúo); Pe̍h-oē-jī: Tâi-oân Kiōng-hô-kok) means a proposed republican state that claims independence sovereignty based on the self-determination of Taiwanese people.
 It is closely related to the Taiwan independence movement in a radical or narrow sense, and should be distinguished from Huadu, means Republic of China independence.

 The "Republic of Taiwan" was advocated and circulated among Taiwan independence activists in the second half of the 1920s during the Taiwan under Japanese rule.
-After the end of the World War II, Island of Taiwan was taken over by the Republic of China (ROC), and after the impact of the February 28 incident, Taiwan independence activists centered on Taiwanese Thomas Liao founded the Republic of Taiwan Provisional Government (台灣共和國臨時政府) in 1956 in Tokyo, Japan.
+After the end of the World War II, the island of Taiwan was taken over by the Republic of China (ROC), and after the impact of the February 28 incident, Taiwan independence activists centered on Taiwanese Thomas Liao founded the Republic of Taiwan Provisional Government (台灣共和國臨時政府) in 1956 in Tokyo, Japan.

 History

 Since the period of Japanese rule, the establishment of the "Republic of Taiwan" has been one of the main demands of the Taiwanese independents.
 The independence movement in Taiwan can be traced back to the defeat in the First Sino-Japanese War, when the Qing dynasty ceded Taiwan and Penghu to Japan, and the people of Taiwan at that time established the "Republic of Formosa" on May 25, 1895, to resist the Japanese army.

 Establishment of the Republic of Taiwan became an important demand of the Taiwanese Communist Party during the period of Japanese rule as a way to break away from Japanese rule and for national liberation.
 Much of the movement related to Taiwan's independence began with the Taiwanese Communist Party during the Japanese occupation.
 In the post-war Taiwan independence movement after the February 28th Incident, there were also those who advocated the establishment of the Republic of Taiwan, such as the Provisional Government of the Republic of Taiwan formed by Thomas Liao and others in 1956, and the World United Formosans for Independence established in 1970.